Old French Fairytales, illustrated by Virginia Frances Sterrett (1920)

 Old French Fairy Tales by Comtesse De Segur; illustrated by Virginia Frances Sterrett; 1920; The Penn publishing company, Philadelphia.

-In 1920, at the tender age of 19, Chicago-born artist Virginia Frances Sterrett received her first commission from The Penn Publishing Company to illustrate Old French Fairy Tales — a collection of works from the 19th-century French author, Comtesse de Ségur (Sophie Fedorovna Rostopchine).
+In 1920, at the tender age of 19, Chicago-born artist Virginia Frances Sterrett received her first commission from The Penn Publishing Company to illustrate Old French Fairy Tales — a collection of works from the nineteenth-century French author, Comtesse de Ségur (Sophie Fedorovna Rostopchine).
 Shortly after completing the work Sterrett was diagnosed with tuberculosis.
-She would manage a few other commissions, including for illustrations for a 1928 edition of Arabian Nights, but her failing health meant she could only work in short bursts.
+She would manage a few other commissions, including illustrations for Nathaniel Hawthorne’s Tanglewood Tales the following year, and for a 1928 edition of Arabian Nights, but her failing health meant she could only work in short bursts.
 She eventually passed away in 1931, at the age of 30.

 Upon her death the St Louis Post-Dispatch paid this tribute to her life and work: